 DCA partners with the University of Georgia Housing and Demographic Research Center, the University of Georgia Office of the Vice President for Public Service and Outreach, and the Georgia Municipal Association to provide the Georgia Institute for Community Housing (GICH), a three-year program of collaboration and technical assistance to help communities create and launch a locally based plan to meet their housing and neighborhood revitalization needs through partnerships and coordinated action.
-During the three-year program of technical assistance and cross-community sharing, participating community housing teams comprised of nonprofits, city and/or county government, housing authorities, local lenders, real estate professionals, chambers of commerce, local school boards, and other key players in the housing arena will: attend two retreats a year with other participating communities; identify issues and needs, available resources, and potential obstacles; develop new ideas about meeting local housing needs and enhancing community development; learn about best practices and available resources and funding for housing and community development; produce a community housing plan with objectives and goals; and begin implementation of the action plan.
+During the three-year program of technical assistance and cross-community sharing, participating community housing teams comprised of nonprofits, city and/or county government, housing authorities, local lenders, real estate professionals, chambers of commerce, local school boards, and other key players in the housing arena will: attend two retreats a year with other participating communities; identify issues and needs, available resources, and potential obstacles; develop new ideas about meeting local housing needs and enhancing community development; learn about best practices and available resources and goals; and begin implementation of the action plan.
 DCA will develop and present a Fair Housing Training module as part of the curriculum for upcoming trainings.